beckybai/reinforcement_learning_pytorch/README.md

 ---20171208---

 Trying a new model "pendulum" for several days without a very good result.
-DDPG seems work, but I need to change the parameter of it to make it work...
-I don't know why.
+DDPG seems to be a working model, but I am still busy on tuning the the parameters to make it work...

+---20171208v2---

+Figure out the problem !

+When intilize environment, I use gym.make("name").unwrapped.
+In this situtaion, the pendulum won't stop util we get to the maximum step. "wrapper" helps us access the inner environment.
+How it works here is still unclear.